top of page

 7. Overhead Costs & Raw Material Fluctuations

-Fluctuating costs of raw materials like synthetic fibers or steel (like wire rope nets) can impact final pricing.
-Additionally, operational overhead—labor, energy, and compliance costs—are often factored into the net’s price.
+Fluctuations in the cost of raw materials, such as synthetic fibers or steel (e.g., wire rope nets), can affect final pricing.
+Additionally, operational overhead—labor, energy, and compliance costs—is often factored into the net's price.

 Direct vs. Indirect Costs When Buying from a Lifting Net Distributor

-Understanding total cost of ownership (TCO) means looking beyond the purchase price.
+Understanding the total cost of ownership (TCO) means looking beyond the purchase price.

 Direct Costs: